Criztiandev/NODEJS-EXPRESS-TYPESCRIPT-BOILERPLATE/lack.md

 24. Model name should include to the error to avoid deleted item not found

 25. Im keeping the controller base template for the future reference

+25. protected rotue should be protected when extend to the controller